Howie Mandel on Dental Anxiety

 What amenities do you have for anxious patients?

 We offer a handful of amenities for handling anxious patients.
 Many of our patients have had success by using our headphones to listen to music of their choice.
-We also keep blankets and pillows to help you feel calm and comfortable.
+We also keep blankets and pillows on hand to help you feel calm and keep you comfortable.
 Our newest option, The Zen Room, is filled with aromatherapy, soft, calming music, and a relaxed atmosphere.
 The Zen Room has the utmost in relaxation techniques for anxious patients.
 If you’re interested in being treated in The Zen Room, let us know when you schedule your appointment.

 Does dental anxiety affect a person’s overall health?